List of awards and nominations received by Lali Espósito: Produ Awards

-Quiero Awards
+Premios Quiero

-The Quiero Awards are awarded by Argentine TV channel "Quiero TV" to prize music artists.
+The Premios Quiero are awarded by Argentine TV channel "Quiero TV" to prize music artists.
 Lali has won nine awards from thirty-five nominations.

 Tato Awards

 The Tato Awards are an Argentine awards for television, released by CAPIT since 2009.
 Espósito has won one award from three nominations.

 Tu Música Urbano Awards

 The Tu Música Urbano Awards are presented annually by the Telemundo.

 Tudo Information Awards

 The Tudo Information Award is a Brazilian award show held annually by Tudo Information, a news and entertainment website.

 SEC Awards

 The SEC Awards are awarded annually by Brazilian news site Séries em Cena to the best of the film, television and music industry in Brazil.

 Seoul International Drama Awards

 The Seoul International Drama Awards is an annual award show for excellence in television drama production based in Seoul, South Korea.
 For the 2016 ceremony, Espósito received one nomination.

 Silver Condor Awards

 The Silver Condor Awards ("Premios Cóndor de Plata") are presented annually by the Argentine Film Critics Association (ACCA).
 The awards are the Argentine equivalent of American Academy Awards.